jbarbaro/RCourse/chapter1.md

 success_msg("Good work!")
 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:cf91c86c1b
+--- type:NormalExercise lang:r xp:100 skills:1 key:420999c15f
 ## Dimension checking in Data Frames

 As we discussed in the first exercise a data frame is similar to a matrix.
 This means that the size of a data frame is dependent on the number of rows and columns.
-We can quickly check the dimentions of a data frame using the `dim()` function.
+We can quickly check the dimensions of a data frame using the `dim()` function.

 The output from the `dim()` function tells us the number of rows followed by the number of columns.